pulumi/pulumi/docs/design/mupack.md

 ### Exceptions

-Most languages we envision supporting have exception-based error models (with the sole exception of Go).
+Most MetaMus have exception-based error models (with the sole exception of Go).
 As a result, MuIL supports exceptions.

-At the moment, there are no throws annotations of any kind; if Go or Java become interesting MetaMu languages to support down the road, we may wish to add optional throws annotations to drive proxy generation, including the possibility of flowing return and exception types to Go and Java, respectively.
+At the moment, there are no throws annotations of any kind; if Go or Java become interesting MetaMu languages to support down the road, we may wish to add optional throws annotations to drive proxy generation, including the possibility of flowing return and exception types to Go and Java, respectively, or fail-fasting at the boundary.

+It is a possibly unpopular decision, and possibly missing an opportunity to help Mu debuggability, however we choose to preserve the common semantic in dynamic languages of using exceptions in response to failed casts, dynamic lookups and invokes, and so on.
+Though, it's worth noting, we don't support Ruby-style `missing_method` or Python `__getattr__`.

 ### Threading/Async/Await